kitten-science/kitten-scientists/README.md

 - On **Firefox**, you'd want to use [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/).
 - On **Chrome** and **Opera**, you'd want to use [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo).

-Now simply [open the script](https://raw.githubusercontent.com/cameroncondry/cbc-kitten-scientists/master/kitten-scientists.user.js) and you should be prompted to install it.
+Now simply [open the script](https://raw.githubusercontent.com/oliversalzburg/cbc-kitten-scientists/master/packages/userscript/bundle/kitten-scientists.user.js) and you should be prompted to install it.

-### Troubleshooting

-In the event the script is not up to date, try purging the cache at: https://purge.jsdelivr.net/gh/cameroncondry/cbc-kitten-scientists@master

 ## Introduction